nucypher/nucypher/docs/source/staking/running_a_worker.rst

 As a civic matter, datastore diligence is important for Ursula for several reasons Including storing node validity status (and thus refraining from pestering nodes with unnecessary additional verification requests).
-Loss of peer metadata means that the worker must rediscover and validate peers, slowly rebuilding its network view contributing to lessened availability.
+Loss of peer metadata means that the worker must rediscover and validate peers, slowly rebuilding it's network view while contributing to lessened availability and higher network traffic.

 - Maintain regular backups of the worker's filesystem and database.

-#3 Runtime Diligence
+**#3 Runtime Diligence**

 Requires active and security-conscious participation in the network.